These are some of the most popular questions asked.

-If a competitor fails to attend a Regional Qualifier competition, without notifying SkillBuild in writing at least five working days before the start date of the competition, SkillBuild reserves the right to charge a nonattendance fee of £150 to the competitor’s registered organisation.
+If a competitor fails to attend a Regional Qualifier competition, without notifying SkillBuild in writing at least five working days before the start date of the competition, SkillBuild reserves the right to charge a non-attendance fee of £150 to the competitor directly or their registered organisation.

-Competitors will be registered using the WorldSkills UK registration system, and for any information not asked for on the registration form we will contact you directly.
+Competitors can register on this website and all of the information we need is contained on the registration form.
+For any information not asked for on the registration form we will contact you directly.

-After each Regional Qualifier the competition scores will be quality assured and moderated by CITB, and by WorldSkills UK.
-We invite UK National Finalists from Mid-July and publish the full list from September.
+After each Regional Qualifier the competition scores will be quality assured and moderated by the Construction Industry Training Board (CITB).
+We invite UK National Finalists after the regional qualifiers are finished.

 Please ensure that both you and your competitor give us an email address that you can access throughout the year, including out of term time.

-To be eligible to take part in the UK National Final, competitors must be within the top eight highest scoring competitors across all four nations.
+To be eligible to take part in the SkillBuild National Final, competitors must be within the top eight highest scoring competitors across all regional qualifiers.